-Corporations Understand the Value of Attracting Outstanding Students to Oregon
+Corporations and Foundations Understand the Value of Attracting Outstanding Students to Oregon

-ARCS Foundation Oregon welcomes the support of many Northwest businesses and corporations.
-Corporate donors may support an ARCS scholar award or underwrite the annual Scholar Awards Luncheon.
+ARCS Foundation Oregon is grateful for the many Northwest corporations and foundations who support ARCS scholar awards or sponsor the annual Scholar Awards Luncheon.

-Corporate sponsorship creates a mutually beneficial relationship, as students receive local corporate support for their education and, in turn, become the skilled workforce that companies need to succeed in an increasingly competitive global environment.
-These corporations know the value in attracting stellar individuals to Oregon.
-The Portland Chapter welcomes the support of many Northwest corporations and foundations.
-These corporate donors support ARCS Foundation scholar awards or underwrite the Scholar Awards Luncheon.
-Here is the cumulative list for Oregon Chapter's first ten years:
+Corporate and foundation sponsorship creates a mutually beneficial relationship, as students receive local corporate support for their education and, in turn, become the skilled workforce that companies need to succeed in an increasingly competitive global environment.
+These corporations and foundations know the value in attracting stellar individuals to Oregon.
+Here is the cumulative list of corporate and foundation support.

 Bank of the Cascades